komalpakhare29/Adani-Share-Market-Analysis-/README.md

 # Adani-Share-Market-Analysis-
-Using power-BI tool with creating atractive dashboards.
+Using power-BI tool with creating attractive dashboards.